-[0088] FIG. 17 displays supercapacitor voltage plotted against time measured with Configuration a of FIG. 16 outdoors with solar input to the hot shoe of the thermoelectric generator and a heat sink in earth connected to the cold shoe.
-This illustrates the ability of the thermoelectric power source to recharge the supercapacitor (i.e., maintain a voltage in excess of 3.6 V) with a temperature difference of greater than about 7° C. across the TE device.
+[0107] FIG. 17 displays supercapacitor voltage plotted against time measured with Configuration a of FIG. 16 outdoors with solar input to the hot shoe of the thermoelectric generator and a heat sink in earth connected to the cold shoe.
+These records show the ability of the thermoelectric power source to recharge the supercapacitor (i.e., maintain a voltage in excess of 3.6 V) if a temperature difference greater than about 7° C. exists across the device.
 At the same time, the capacitor is supplying the demand of the sensor and radio frequency tag system transmitting data every 10 minutes.
 The voltage steps at 10-minute intervals shown by the successful recharge characteristics represent the approximately 20-mJ energy drain associated with the evaluated load cycle.
-The 9.9° C. record shows the disclosed TE power source's ability to ride through variability in ambient energy input as illustrated by the slower rate of recharge during a 10-minute interval (between 30 and 40 minutes) when clouds temporarily reduce solar energy input.
+The 9.9° C. record shows the disclosed power source's ability to ride through variability in ambient energy input as illustrated by the slower rate of recharge during a 10-minute interval (between 30 and 40 minutes) when clouds temporarily reduce solar energy input.

-[0089] In another embodiment, the disclosed TE power source integrates an embodiment of the disclosed thin film thermoelectric modules with heat-gathering and heat-rejecting subsystems that exploit natural temperature differences that exist between, e.g., free air and in-soil environments.
-Basic components of this system may comprise heat pipes that couple the hot and cold shoes of thermoelectric modules to ambient energy sources existing at different temperatures either side of a barrier or boundary.
-The boundary between zones of different temperature may comprise, for example, the earth's surface.
-The upper heat pipe (high-temperature heat pipe) communicates thermal energy harvested from the air to the hot shoe of the TE power source.
-The lower heat pipe (low-temperature heat pipe) conducts waste thermal energy to the heat sink provided by underlying soil.
+[0108] As mentioned above, the heat pipe embodiment of the disclosed TE power source may be used to exploit natural temperature differences, such as those that exist between free air and in-soil environments.
+In such an environment, an upper heat pipe communicates thermal energy harvested from free air to the hot shoe of the thermoelectric module(s).
+The lower heat pipe conducts waste thermal energy to a heat sink provided by, for example, underlying soil.
 Clearly, the heat pipes can be composed of a variety of materials and may be formed in various geometries with various dimensions, as would be desirable for particular applications, as known to those persons of ordinary skill in the art.

-[0090] This embodiment of the disclosed TE power sources produces a useful output bi-directionally, i.e., both when the air is hotter than the soil and vice versa.
+[0109] This disclosed power source produces a useful output bi-directionally, i.e., both when the air is hotter than the soil and vice versa.
 The double heat pipe is particularly useful if the device is operated in the bi-directional mode, especially when the soil is warmer than the air.
-In this case, both heat pipes operate as reflux boilers to pump thermal energy through the thermoelectric modules and can exploit gravity-assisted return of internal working fluid to respective evaporator sections in the heat pipes.
+In this case, both heat pipes operate as reflux boilers to pump thermal energy through the thermoelectric modules and can exploit gravity-assisted return of internal working fluid to their respective evaporator sections.

-[0091] An operational mode where energy is harvested from ambient air and conducted downward through the thermoelectric converter to an underground heat sink can be one of many operational modes.
+[0110] An operational mode where energy is harvested from ambient air and conducted downward through the thermoelectric converter to an underground heat sink can be one of many operational modes.
 This mode allows replacing the upper heat pipe with a thermally absorptive hot shoe extension.
-However, fluid flow in the lower heat pipe may result from evaporation at the underside of the thermoelectric cold shoe and condensation at the lower extremity of the heat pipe where heat is given up to the soil.
+However, fluid flow in the lower heat pipe results from evaporation at the underside of the thermoelectric cold shoe and condensation at the lower extremity of the heat pipe where heat is given up to the soil.
 Re-circulation of the working fluid in this mode of operation may employ a wick structure on the inside of the pipe to draw the condensate back up to the evaporator region against gravity.
 A wicking height of about 20 cm can be reached but wicking height is constrained by the physical properties of conventional heat pipe working fluids.